paulstaab/automate/README.md

 Various small automation tasks for a linux workstation primarily using systemd and docker

 ## Tasks
+- **sleep-at-night**: Suspend the system in the evening once it is idle, and wake it up on the next morning
 - **update-docker-images**: Regular, automated updates for a configurable list of docker images

 ## Warning